 School starts at 8.30am.
 Children should be in class at this time.
 Registers close at 8.40am.
 Any child arriving between 8.30am and 8.40am will be marked as 'Late before register closes' (L), any children arriving after 8.40am is marked as 'Late after register closes' (O).

 8.30 - Registration opens

-If your child has been sick, we ask that parents keep their child off school for 48 hours after the last episode of sickness.
+If your child has vomited, we ask that parents keep their child off school for 48 hours after the last episode of sickness.

 If your child is contagious, we ask that parents follow doctors instruction regarding absence from school.
 Please keep the school informed about this.

 School can administer prescribed medication if parents have completed the correct permissions form.
 These can be found at the office or in the 'Medical' section of our website.

 If your child has a cold or is feeling a little unwell, we encourage parents to bring their child to school.
 Teachers are very vigilant and the school will contact parents if their child begins to feel worse or become too unwell to remain in school.

 The office team are able to support parents with any queries regarding absences due to illness.